Service Description and Terms

 (d) The right to receive compensation if TPG misses an appointment with a customer with whom TPG has made an appointment in connection with the standard telephone service.

 The specified timeframes and the amounts of compensation vary based on the customer location, the nature of the infrastructure available at the customer site and the length of time during which default has occurred.
-Details are available at the ACMA website at http://www.acma.gov.au/WEB/STANDARD/pc=PC_2017
+Full detail of the compensation can be found with a search of the ACMA website (www.acma.gov.au).

 5.3.
 If you wish to acquire a TPG Home Phone and Landline Rental plan in respect of which TPG requires that the CSG be waived, you must agree to waive the CSG and complete the CSG Waiver Form.